SettleFinance/Gas-Station/README.md

 npm start
 ```

-Running this app inside of Settle is covered on the gas station tutorial: https://settle.finance/gas-station-tutorial/
+Running this app inside of Settle is covered in the gas station tutorial: https://settle.finance/gas-station-tutorial/